-Growing up in a Jewish-Moroccan family meant I had the privilege of participating in a rich, colorful and most delicious (plus VERY LOUD) tradition.
+Growing up in a Jewish-Moroccan family meant I had the privilege of participating in a rich, colorful and most delicious tradition (plus VERY, VERY LOUD).

 These Sfenj are a staple fried food during Hanukkah (along with Sufganiyot)and on special occasions like a wedding celebration.
-These two reasons must be Jewish because these Donuts are very common everyday street food in Morocco.
+The celebratory occasions must a Jewish thing because these Donuts are very common street food in Morocco.

 While Moroccan cuisine is rich in colors, spices, and flavors these donuts are nothing but the simplest recipe.
 The recipe calls for a few simple ingredients, no special techniques and gets its flavors from the frying oil and sugar.